alekbarszczewski/knex-hooks/README.md

 #### Disabling hooks

-You can disable ALL hooks executing by calling `.hooks(false)` method on knex builder:
+You can disable ALL hooks on individual query by calling `.hooks(false)` method on knex builder:

 ```js
 knex('users').insert({ name: 'john' }).hooks(false).then(...); // hooks won't run for this query